deloma-de/primefaces-mobile/README.md

 ### jQuery

-PrimeFaces 7.0 uses jQuery 3+ whereas mobile version below 7.0 were only compatible up to 1.9 which leads to breaking changes.
+PrimeFaces 7.0 or higher uses jQuery 3+ whereas mobile version below 7.0 were only compatible up to 1.9 which leads to breaking changes.
 [Download mobile](https://releases.jquery.com/mobile/).

 ### Build from source